Everything you need to know about the software that powers the games you love to play.

 While this system would appear to be fool-proof, a crooked casino game could contain a piece of code that recognises when a player has won and deliberately display incorrect information.
 Say, putting the ball in the 7 slot rather than the neighbouring 29 in roulette.

 A number of organisations, including eCOGRA, independently audit the pay-out percentages of games based on PRNGs.
 They determine whether the numbers are in line with published odds and inspect software and numeric sequences for any hint of cheating.
+It’s helpful for gamblers to understand what RNG means for casino players means since this software powers most, if not all, casino games.

 A number of software developers have started providing access to live casino tables via the internet, using cameras and data-streaming technology.